-Bathroom lighting used to be a bit neglected in the past.
-It was all about functionality, and people didn’t think about the rest, focusing instead on choosing the under cabinet lighting for the kitchen, beautiful chandeliers for the living rooms, and setting the mood in the bedroom.
-But it has changed.
+Most people usually neglect bathroom lighting in the past.
+It was all about functionality and never about aesthetics and design.
+They focused more on choosing under-cabinet lights for the kitchen, beautiful chandeliers for the living rooms, and ambient lights in the bedroom.
+But now, that has changed.

 Do You Need Special Downlights for a Bathroom?